OvidiuGuta/ngDecorate/Readme.md

 Typescript annotations for AngularJS 1.4.x

-Future Angular2 style annptations that cand be used with AngularJS 1.4.x
+Future Angular2 style annotations that can be used with AngularJS 1.4.x

 ## Installation

-This library is a work in progress.
+This library is a work in progress and will be up on npm soon.
 Stay tuned! :D

 ## Usage

 This library is a work in progress.

+For a glimpse into how you will write Angular 1.4.x apps you can check out the [example controller](https://github.com/OvidiuGuta/ngDecorate/blob/master/example/js/controllers/todoCtrl.ts).

-Stay tuned! :D
+Stay tuned for more soon! :D

 ## Contributing